The following options are available in the Content area for Custom Distribution reports:

 By default, Distribution reports do not show rows that have only zeros as values.
 Select this check box to show the rows that only have zeros as values.

 Thresholds allow you to apply visual indicators to your report that inform you when data rises above or falls below numbers you specify.
 Apply a color to each threshold that appears in the background of the report.You can set a high threshold, a low threshold, or both.
-Thresholds cannot be used with percentile stacked bar charts or pie charts.
+Thresholds cannot be used with percentile stacked bar charts, pie charts, doughnut charts, heatmap charts, or radar charts.
 The following threshold options are available:

 Set High Threshold Greater Than – Type a number that indicates a high threshold when the report data is greater than that number.
 For a report that tracks the number of items submitted by particular users, you may want to set a high threshold that indicates when over 75 items have been submitted.